logo

 A Heartfelt Reflection on Aging

+Van Dyke didn't shy away from discussing the realities of aging.
 He admitted he's now hard of hearing, a bit unsteady on his feet, and walks with a cane.
 He often goes barefoot at home.
 But even so, the sparkle in his eye hasn't dimmed.
 As he joked and sang familiar tunes, he smiled and said, "I feel like I'm about 13."

 Advertisement

 And yes, he acknowledged the inevitable.
 "The end of my life is so much closer," he wrote.
 Still, he faces it with grace.
-"When you expire, you expire," he told PEOPLE.
+"When you expire, you expire," he continued.
 "I don't have any fear of death for some reason."
 He added, "I've had such a wonderfully full and exciting life.
 That I can't complain."

 No Plans to Slow Down

+In a separate interview with TODAY, Van Dyke made it clear: retirement is off the table.
 "I don't want to.
 I mean, it's my hobby.
 It's my life.
 I love it," he said.
 Then, he added, "I'm looking for work right now," half-joking, or maybe not.

 Advertisement

-These days, he's been promoting his new book, 100 Rules for Living to 100: An Optimist's Guide to a Happy Life.
+These days, he's been promoting his new book, "100 Rules for Living to 100: An Optimist's Guide to a Happy Life."
 The title alone speaks volumes.
+"I tend to look on the good side of things," he said.

 His Secret to Feeling Young